jmwii1981/cl-web2-sep-2022/09-05-08/Syntax-and-Operators.md

  - `=`  : Assignment

 ### Try, Catch, Finally, and the Throw Statement
+A `try`, `catch`, and `finally` code block should always be wrapped around "dangerous" code, or code that might throw an error.

 Here's what `try`, `catch`, and `finally` do ...
  - The `try` statement defines a code block to run (to try)
  - The `catch` statement defines a code block to handle any error